stzi/NegativeScript/README.md

 This script helps converting photographs of analog negatives into positives.

+**Please note, the script is quickly hacked together and is shared here 'as is'!**

+Feel free to clone, modify.
+Contributions, suggestions and improvements are welcome.

 ## What you need

 You need a way to execute a bash-script.
 And you need to have ImageMagick installed.
 On macOS you can install it with homebrew.